araza6/QAOA/README.md

-Implemntation of weighted MAXCUT using Rigetti's grove is found in the `Weighted-MAXCUT.ipynb` notebook.
+Implementation of weighted MAXCUT using Rigetti's grove is found in the `Weighted-MAXCUT.ipynb` notebook.
 Folders 'grove' and 'pyQuil' are just clones from Rigetti's GitHub to make execution smooth.
 They were not produced by me.